 One of the most common questions I receive is about what to feed a dog with diarrhea or other stomach issues, like vomiting and gas.
 We’ve all been there, and we know how unpleasant it is.
 The good news is that we can help our canine companions feel better faster.
 First, we need to identify the cause of the distress and determine whether it’s a serious condition requiring veterinary attention or an acute situation that can be treated with some at-home TLC.

-In these acute cases, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy, which optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
+For what to feed a dog with diarrhea if it’s acute diarrhea, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy.
+This optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
 According to TCM, all foods have properties that either warm the body, cool the body or are neutral.
 When the body’s yin and yang are out of balance, disease results.

 “Most acute gastrointestinal problems relate to excess yang, or heat, so we want to treat them with cooling yin foods,” says Marc Smith, D.V.M., a Traditional Chinese Veterinary Medicine (TCVM) practitioner and owner of Natchez Trace Veterinary Services in Franklin and Nashville, Tennessee, and co-owner of PET | TAO Holistic Pet Products.

-Here are some of Dr. Smith’s advice on what to feed a sick dog.
+Here’s some of Dr. Smith’s advice on what to feed a dog with diarrhea or other stomach ailments.
 His favorite TCVM food remedies seek to address your dog’s acute upset stomach and get his qi back in balance as quickly as possible:

-Many people feed chicken when their dog has an upset stomach, but Dr. Smith warns that chicken is actually a “hot” protein that can further deplete yin energy.
+Chicken tops many lists for what to feed a dog with diarrhea or other stomach upsets, but Dr. Smith warns that chicken is actually a “hot” protein that can further deplete yin energy.
 He recommends introducing lean cooling proteins, such as rabbit, turkey, white fish, eggs, low-fat cottage cheese, pork or organic tofu.
 Dr. Smith also advises avoiding yang proteins such as beef, salmon, venison, lamb and goat until the dog’s symptoms fully subside.

 “Bananas are both a cooling and moisturizing food, which helps to restore yin energy as well as tonify a dehydrated digestive system,” Dr. Smith says.
 Bananas also contain pectin, a soluble fiber that helps bind water in the colon and coat the GI tract.
 An added bonus: They’re rich in potassium, an important electrolyte that can become depleted during bouts of diarrhea or vomiting.
 Dr. Smith recommends giving about 1 teaspoon of mashed banana per 10 pounds of body weight.

-Like bananas, apples are an excellent source of pectin to alleviate loose stool and soothe the intestines.
+Like bananas, apples are another great option for what to feed a dog with diarrhea or other tummy upsets.
+Apples are an excellent source of pectin to alleviate loose stool and soothe the intestines.
 Opt for applesauce, which is far easier to digest than raw apples, and be sure to use only plain, unsweetened products.
 As with banana, give about 1 teaspoon per 10 pounds of body weight.

-Peppermint is a cooling herb that can soothe upset stomachs and ease indigestion.
+Peppermint is a cooling herb that can be the perfect answer to what to feed a dog with diarrhea or other stomach troubles.
 It helps alleviate spasms and calm the muscles of the intestinal tract, enabling trapped gas to pass.
 Peppermint may also contain antibacterial, antiviral and antifungal properties.
 It is strong, so a little goes a long way.
 Dr. Smith recommends giving peppermint in the form of fresh chopped leaves.
 Feed about 1/4 teaspoon to a small dog, ½ teaspoon to a medium dog and 1 teaspoon to a large dog.
 Never give your dog human peppermint products, which can contain toxic ingredients like xylitol.
 Avoid peppermint if your dog has gastroesophageal reflux disease (GERD), as it can worsen symptoms.

 Dr. Smith notes that TCM therapy for an acute upset stomach differs from a chronic gastrointestinal condition, such as inflammatory bowel disease (IBD).
 “In cases of a chronic illness or when symptoms persist for more than a couple of days, veterinary evaluation is essential to determine the proper treatment protocol,” he says.